Limbu language: Dialects

 Yanggrokke, Chaubise, and Charkhole are minor variants of the Panthare dialect.
 Phedappe and Tamorkhole are similar.
 Chattare is less well understood by other dialect speakers.
 The Limbu dialect spoken in Sikkim, India is the same as Panthare.

 Phonology

 Vowels and consonants

 /, / can be heard as rounded [, ] after labial consonants.

 Phonemes in parentheses occur in loan words from Nepali.

+Grammar

+Limbu is a postpositional language.
+Noun arguments take case markers as well as postpositions.
+Double case markings happen frequently.
+The following word endings mark for cases in Limbu.